shivani26shinde/Research-Papers/README.md

 (b) the impact of multiplex ties on the patterns of homophily and

 (c) the dynamics of network change over time through which networks and other social entities co-evolve

+Paper 6:

+Small World Problem

+Description:

+Milgram's experiment developed out of a desire to learn more about the probability that two randomly selected people would know each other.
+Another view of the problem is to imagine the population as a social network and attempt to find the average path length between any two nodes.
+Milgram's experiment was designed to measure these path lengths by developing a procedure to count the number of ties between any two people.